Eastern Region

 Diane is a Therapeutic Musician.
 She raises chickens on Contented Farm, which she inherited from her daughter who hatched chicks as part of a 4H/Homeschool biology project decades ago.
 She is an avid kayak paddler, biker and hiker often accompanied by her aussie.
 She has two grown children and lives with her husband in Dracut, MA.

-Video Newsletters – Agendas
+Video Newsletters – Agendas:

 Verse for America